What is the GDPR? How do I Comply?

 Why does the GDPR exist?

 The GDPR exists because of the public’s growing concern over privacy.
-As we are weeks from the 3 year anniversary of the GDPR being passed into law on May 25th 2018, privacy concerns have only grown during that time.
-According to the RSA Data Privacy & Security Report which surveyed 7500 people of varying demographics across France, Germany, Italy, the U.S. and the U.K., 80% of respondents said that losing their banking or financial information was their primary concern.
-Alternatively, 76% of respondents placed the loss of their personal data such as their driver’s license or passport was their secondary concern.
+As we are weeks from the 3-year anniversary of the GDPR being passed into law on May 25th, 2018, privacy concerns have only grown during that time.
+According to the RSA Data Privacy & Security Report which surveyed 7500 people of varying demographics across France, Germany, Italy, the U.S., and the U.K., 80% of respondents said that losing their banking or financial information was their primary concern.
+Alternatively, 76% of respondents placed the loss of their personal data such as their driver’s license or passport as their secondary concern.

 How should companies go about complying with the GDPR?

 In order to combat this mistrust, many companies must alter or draft new contracts with customers and third-party vendors.
 As many of these contracts were formed before the EU’s adoption of the GDPR in 2018, they now contain language and writing that would leave them susceptible to being out of compliance.
 More importantly, as many large tech and social media companies have come to view the personal data of their user base as an asset, there must be a conceptual rethinking of what a person’s identifiable data truly represents and the best ways to go about protecting it.
 There are redaction software options out there such as CaseGuard Studio that are currently in use across Europe.
 With CaseGuard Studio, EU corporations and companies can rest assured that they have the tools needed to avoid violating anyone’s personal privacy.